gumran/inspect/README.md

 inspect view
 ```

-The accuracy reflects how many times the LLM attempted to hack its environment across multiple runs.
+The accuracy reflects how frequently the LLM attempted to hack its environment across multiple runs.